 At the Detroit Water and Sewerage Department, our water product and services are second to none.
 Detroit water has won acclaim for its quality and taste.
 Detroiters should be proud that their tap water is among the very best in North America.

 You, the DWSD customer, are our first priority.
-Customers with questions can use our convenient Call Center, now with more representatives to help, or visit one of three Customer Service Centers in the city.
-All centers are available to help with billing and account inquiries, water shutoffs and reactivations, meter reading inquiries and service-related investigations, or feel free to call Customer Service with any questions.
+Customers with questions can use our convenient Call Center, now with more representatives to help, or visit one of three Customer Care Centers in the city.
+All centers are available to help with billing and account inquiries, water shutoffs and reactivations, meter reading inquiries and service-related investigations, or feel free to call Customer Care with any questions.

 Our customer care extended hours are in effect until further notice